gtrxAC/gxarch/README.md

 ## Implementation Notes

-* Tilesets are currently not loaded into `0xB000` like in the spec, so tiles cannot be modified at runtime.
 * The amount of colors in tileset images is currently not checked, but you should still only use 16 colors.